-Eastbury Library is located in the centre of the school building, and its mission is to engage our learner in effective independent study.
-It is stocked with fiction and non-fiction books and currently houses over 2000 resources.
-The non-fiction section is in the process of being orgainsed in the dual decimal system.
+Eastbury School Library is located in the centre of the school building, and its mission is to engage our learner in effective independent study and promote and develop reading for pleasure.
+The library is stocked with fiction and non-fiction books and currently houses over 6000 resources.
+The non-fiction section is in the process of being organised in the dewey decimal system.
 This is to prepare our young people for future educational development.
 In addition to books, the library contains computers and printers which allow access to the school network, VLE and the internet.
-There are also subject specific magazines and a diverse selection of daily newspapers, ranging from The Financial Times to The Guardian.
+There are also subject specific magazines and a diverse selection of daily newspapers.

 Monday-Friday (term-time only): 8.30am- 4.30pm with early bird access to PCs from 8.00 to 8.30.

 Activities in the Library

 An after school Homework Club is held in the School Library every evening.
-The library is open until 4.30pm every day, apart from the last day of each full term when the opening times may vary.
-In Homework Club the students have the opportunity to work in a quiet and studious environment making use of all the library resources and as well as the librarian.
+The Library is open until 4.30pm every day, apart from the last day of each full term when the opening times may vary.
+In Homework Club the students have the opportunity to work in a quiet and studious environment.

 The Library is managed by Ms H Undrill who is assisted by a team of student library assistants and reading champions.

-Throughout the year the Library supports a number of events including the Accelerated Reader Scheme, competitions highlighting important dates in the calendar and various education trips.
-Our recent events have included a poetry competition, celebration of Inernational School Library day and a trip to the local library to meet a published author.
+Throughout the year the Library supports a number of events highlighting important dates in the calendar including National Poetry Day and World Book Day.
+Competitions and various education trips regularly take place.
+Our recent events have included a poetry competition, bookmark competition, a trip to the local library to meet a published author, a visit to the British Library and a visit to Canada Water Library.

-A team of parent volunteers support in the library, assisting with library duties and reading schemes for students.
-There is also a monthly book club.
+A team of parent volunteers support in the Library, assisting with library duties and reading schemes for students.

 Learning Resource Centre